Homewood Plantation (Natchez, Mississippi): Antebellum History

-William and Catherine's mansion on Homewood Plantation was the suburban Natchez equal of nearby Stanton Hall, which was in the town of Natchez.
-The mansion, designed by Scottish architect James Hardie, took the five years from 1855 to 1860 to build.
-While it was being built, William and Catherine lived on his Issaquena County, Mississippi Plantation.
-This 1,400 acre plantation was known as Fairland and was near the Hunt family's Issaquena County plantations.
-William had 177 slaves in Issaquena County in 1860.
-The Balfours moved to Homewood in 1860 with their six children.
+Civil War and Postbellum History

 During the American Civil War of 1861-1865, William served in the Confederate States Army as a Major, and Catherine left by carriage with her children for about one year, moving from place to place.
 The family returned after the war to find that Homewood was intact.
-Without the slave labor from before the war, the Balfour's wealth began to decline.
+Without the enslaved African labor from before the war, the Balfour's wealth began to decline.
 Generally, Catherine and her siblings used Cincinnati, Ohio real estate, inherited from her father David, mortgages on their plantations, and whatever else they had to support themselves after the war.
+Because it became almost impossible to run a plantation profitably after the Civil War, Fairland Plantation was probably soon foreclosed on or sold in the years after the War.
+The Balfours would have hung on at Homewood as long as they could by converting it from a hunting estate into a plantation with themselves and sharecroppers for the labor.

 The Balfours sold Homewood to Mr. and Mrs. William J. Kaiser of Natchez in 1907.
 The Kaisers ran a dairy farm on the plantation.
 Some scenes from the 1915 film The Birth of a Nation were made on the grounds and porches of Homewood.
 Beginning in 1932 Homewood became well known, because it was on the annual Natchez Pilgrimage houses tour.

 When their children were grown, the Kaisers sold the mansion and 73 acres in 1937 to Mr. and Mrs. Swan of New York, who had visited Homewood on a Pilgrimage tour, for $35,000.
 Mrs. Swan caused a lot of talk in Natchez.
 She and her husband, who was much younger, spent huge sums modernizing the mansion and expanding the gardens during the last years of the Great Depression.
 Their dogs slept on Beautyrest mattresses.
 The mansion caught fire in 1940.
 As it was burning to the ground, Mrs. Swan, with a bottle of whiskey in her hand, slowed the firemen's efforts by ordering them off the property.
 People speculated that the Swans intentionally burned the mansion.
 The Swans, however, collected $43,000 in damages from five insurance companies as a result of the fire and returned to live in New York.
 The old antebellum kitchen dependency building, which survived the fire, has been remodeled for use as a residence.
 The plantation was later sold to William D. Meriwether, Sarah J. Meriwether, and their children.
 The old carriage house, which also survived the fire, has been a residence and a clubhouse for the Natchez Country Club.